juliangut/tify/README.md

 $message->setParameter('param_2', 'value_2');
 ```

+Parameters can not be `aps` as it is reserved.

 ### GCM

 In order for the message to be shown on the notification area title and/or body options should be provided.
 If they are not present the notification will be handed directly to the application.
 In this case custom parameters should be included.